-You've heard New Orleans pronounced a half-dozen ways in songs, by movie characters and by residents.
-Now you're heading to the city in southeastern Louisiana near the Gulf of Mexico and you're not sure exactly how you're supposed to pronounce the place without embarrassing yourself, you'll want to consult the locals for how to say this city's name.
+You've probably heard New Orleans pronounced a half-dozen ways in songs, by movie characters, and by residents.
+If you're heading to the city in southeastern Louisiana near the Gulf of Mexico and not sure exactly how you're supposed to refer to the place without embarrassing yourself, you'll want to consult the locals for how to say this city's name.